puitiza/ecommerce/README-2.md

 3. User creates an order (`order-service`), which validates product availability (`product-service`).
 4. Order transitions to `PAYMENT_PENDING`, and `payment-service` processes the payment.
 5. If payment fails, order transitions to `PAYMENT_FAILED` with retries or cancellation.
-6. On successful payment, order transitions to `SHIPPING`, and `shipment-service` handles fulfillment.
+6. On successful payment, order transitions to `SHIPPING`, and `shipment-service` handles the shipping process.
-7. If fulfillment fails, order transitions to `FULFILLMENT_FAILED` with retries or cancellation.
+7. If shipping fails, order transitions to `SHIPPING_FAILED` with retries or cancellation.
-8. On successful fulfillment, order transitions to `FULFILLED`, and `notification-service` sends a confirmation.
+8. On successful shipping, order transitions to `FULFILLED`, and `notification-service` sends a confirmation.
 9. At any point, the user or admin can cancel the order, transitioning to `CANCELLED`.

 ### Benefits